Roosendaal pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Roosendaal?

-On 25 June 2026, Grass is the dominant pollen source in Roosendaal. cypress are also present but at lower levels. birch, hazel, willow, and alder are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Roosendaal. cypress, willow, alder, artemisia, birch, and hazel are not currently active.

 When is pollen season in Roosendaal?